kamranayub/awesome-deved/README.md

 - [Advanced animation patterns with Framer Motion](https://blog.maximeheckel.com/posts/advanced-animation-patterns-with-framer-motion/) - Maxime Heckel
 - [Build your own React](https://pomb.us/build-your-own-react/) - Rodrigo Pombo
+- [Care About What You Build ](https://brandonhilkert.com/blog/care-about-what-you-build/) - an introspective article on loving software development even when you may not be working on the most glamorous product.
 - [CSS Cascade](https://wattenberger.com/blog/css-cascade) - Amanda Wattenbrger.
 The cascade is a river, and has a kayaker that paddles downriver as you scroll through the article.
 - [Cubic Bézier: from math to motion](https://blog.maximeheckel.com/posts/cubic-bezier-from-math-to-motion/) - Maxime Heckel.
 Features interactive animations that showcase different types of curves.
 - [Dark Mode by Local Sunlight](https://www.ctnicholas.dev/articles/dark-mode-by-sunlight) - Chris Nicholas